Selyam12/Regles-Maison/Owning a Tavern.md

 The Yawning Portal is perhaps the most famous tavern in all the Forgotten Realms.
 Located in the Castle Ward of the city of Waterdeep, the establishment is named after the large well in its common room–the tip of a sunken stone tower–which descends into the mazelike dungeon of Undermountain.
 Treasure seekers from across the Realms meet in the inn's taproom to plan their own delves, making it the perfect place to start an adventure!

-The Yawning Portal was built in 1306 DR by the notorious adventurer Durnan, who founded the inn using treasure looted from his own expedition into Undermountain.
-Durnan later returned into the mad wizard's maze, leaving the business to his family, but returned almost a century later to reclaim his property.
-Today, the apparently ageless adventurer dares his patrons to enter the dungeon below and claim their own destiny!

 The Yawning Portal first featured in FR1: *Waterdeep and the North* (1987) by Ed Greenwood, creator of the Forgotten Realms.